 Despite the robots’ proficiency, Beadle said she does not anticipate the process becoming fully automated in her lifetime.

 “With the humans and robots together, it’s more efficient,” she said.
 “Humans still have to make some of those decisions that robots can’t.”

 While automation enables the creation of mega distribution centers, other businesses in Spring and Klein, from small canning factories to the health care industry, are also touting production gains.

-The Church of Latter-day Saint’s The Houston Cannery, a peanut butter factory on Hafer Road, produces 1 million 16-ounce jars of peanut butter each year, which it distributes to Feeding America, a nonprofit organization.
+The Church of Jesus Christ of Latter-Day Saints’ The Houston Cannery, a peanut butter factory on Hafer Road, produces 1 million 16-ounce jars of peanut butter each year, which it distributes to Feeding America, a nonprofit organization.